noraworld/raspberry-juke/README.md

 # Raspberry Juke
-Raspberry Juke lets your Raspberry Pi to play sound or music easily on Raspberry Pi.
+Raspberry Juke lets your Raspberry Pi to play sound or music easily.